Astros vs. Mariners Player Props Betting Odds

 |0

-- Alex Bregman has 25 hits with four doubles, four home runs, 21 walks and 15 RBI.
+- Yordan Alvarez has collected 25 hits with five doubles, seven home runs and 15 walks.
+He has driven in 30 runs.

 |Opponent